paul-wolf/djaq/README.md

 ## Requirements

-* Python 3.6 or higher
+* Python 3.6 or higher.

-* Django 2.1 or higher
+* Django 2.1 or higher.

 * Postgresql only for now.
-There is some code for future support of SQLite, MySQL, Oracle, but the connections are currently specific to psycopg2 at this time.
+There is some code for future support of SQLite, MySQL, Oracle, but the connections are currently specific to psycopg2.

 ## Installation